orsiczako/season-analysis/README.md

 - **Email:** Nodemailer (SMTP, only works locally)

 ### User journey
+1. **Guest mode (optional):** Visitors can try the AI color analysis without registration by clicking "Kipróbálás vendégként" on the login page.
+Guest sessions provide full AI interaction but don't save results.
-1. **Registration:** Users sign up with their email, password, and name.
+2. **Registration:** Users sign up with their email, password, and name.
 Passwords are securely hashed.
-2. **Login:** Users log in and receive a JWT token for authenticated requests.
+3. **Login:** Users log in and receive a JWT token for authenticated requests.
-3. **Profile:** Users can view their profile, see their color season, and manage favorite colors.
+4. **Profile:** Users can view their profile, see their color season, and manage favorite colors.
-4. **AI chat:** Users interact with the AI to analyze their color type.
+5. **AI chat:** Users interact with the AI to analyze their color type.
 The AI asks questions and recommends a color season.
-5. **Save results:** The recommended color season is saved to the user's profile.
+6. **Save results:** The recommended color season is saved to the user's profile (registered users only).
 Users can manually add favorite colors suggested by the AI.
-6. **Password recovery:** If a user forgets their password, they can request a reset link (only works locally).
+7. **Password recovery:** If a user forgets their password, they can request a reset link (only works locally).

 ### Limitations
 - Password reset and email notifications only work locally due to Railway SMTP restrictions.